aheald-quadball/us-quadball-rulebook/rulebook.md

 a.
 If the ball was thrown during or after the foul, the ball is turned over to the closest eligible player from the point of the throw.
 D. If there is no eligible player to receive the ball, the ball is placed at or thrown to the center hoop of the receiving team.
 i.
 If there are no eligible players to receive a dodgeball because all the receiving team’s beaters already have dodgeballs, the ball is dropped or left in place instead of being turned over.
-E. A quadball to be turned over is unable to result in a goal against the receiving team until the procedure is complete.
+E. A Quadball to be turned over is unable to result in a goal against the receiving team until the procedure is complete.
 F. If both teams have committed fouls which would turn over the same ball, possession of that ball is determined by:
 i.
 The procedure for the foul receiving the most severe penalty card, if any. ii.
 If multiple fouls tie for the most severe penalty card, among the tied fouls, the procedure for the foul committed last.